sankaranv/sankaranv.github.io/index.md

 sidebar_link: false
 ---

 I am a second-year MS student at the [College of Information and Computer Sciences, UMass Amherst](https://www.cics.umass.edu/), where I am advised by [David Jensen](https://people.cs.umass.edu/~jensen/).
-I am broadly interested in using causal inference methods to build machine learning models that generalize to novel environments and afford explainability.
-My current research focuses on representation learning for causal modeling.
+In particular, I am interested in using causal inference methods to build machine learning models that generalize to novel environments and afford explainability.
+My current research focuses on learning variable definitions for causal modeling that can represent modular and independent mechanisms.

 Before coming to UMass, I worked at the [Indian Institute of Technology Madras](https://www.iitm.ac.in/), where I was advised by [Prof. Balaraman Ravindran](https://www.cse.iitm.ac.in/~ravi/).
 I graduated with a B.E in Electrical and Electronics Engineering from [SSN College of Engineering](http://www.ssn.edu.in/), affliated to [Anna University](https://www.annauniv.edu/).